Home / Blog / Hermes Agent skills: how they work, how to create them, and what's on the Skills Hub

 hermes -m 'Help me write a commit message for the changes I made to the authentication flow'

-The agent will load the skill because 'commit message' matches the trigger description.
+The agent loads the skill because 'commit message' matches the trigger description.

 For skills with code execution, add a code block with a language tag: